NikkyAI/CurseProxy/README.md

 omitting all filters will default them to `true`

+category filter

 - `bool` mods
 - `bool` texturepacks
 - `bool` worlds
 - `bool` modpacks

+order by property

+- `string` order
+- `bool` reverse

+returns only `limit` results after sorting

+- `int` limit

+group by property (will affect ordering) returns a dictionary

+- `string` group

-property retriever may be in in the format `object.property.value` may be used more than once
+property retriever may be in in the format `object.property.value` may be used more than once or comma seperated
-WARNING: uses reflection code, use at your own risk, has to be enabled in config
+NOTE: uses reflection code, has to be enabled in config

-- `string` property
+- `string[]` property

 [GET `/api/addon/{addonID}`](https://cursemeta.nikky.moe/api/addon/257572)